Dave-Gilbert/rgen/README.md

 or a small group of questions in sequence for each student.
 The comma separated list option will allow the selection of a small ordered subset of questions to be graded for each student in sequence.
 Alternatively a single question at a time can be selected.
-For this example, Question #8, worth 10 points will be presented.
+Question #8 is worth 10 points.
+It required students to write a short Pythone if ... elif ... else structure that converted a 3 letter month to a yearly quarter, i.e. "Q1", "Q2", "Q3", or "Q4".

 ![Selecting a Question to Grade](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_11.png)